-In the joint meeting, the committees develop a task force charged with gathering district-wide feedback to assess the district's planning and decision-making processes.
-The task force develops a process for gathering district-wide feedback on the district's planning and decision-making processes and implements the process.
-The task force considers the resulting feedback in preparing a Planning and Decision-Making Processes Assessment Report.
-This report may include recommended revisions to one or more of the components in the district's model district's planning and decision-making processes and implements the process.
-The task force considers the resulting feedback in preparing a Planning and Decision-Making Processes Assessment Report.
-This report may include Decision-Making Processes Assessment Report.
-This report may include of integrated planning and/or decision-making processes.
+November 2020 And every other year thereafter The Vice President of Administrative Services, co-chair of the Planning and Budget Committee, and the administrative co-chair of the Institutional Effectiveness Committee will identify members from each committee to form a task force which is charged with gathering district-wide feedback to assess the district's planning and decision-making process.
+The Vice President of Administrative Services and the administrative co-chair of the Institutional Effectiveness Committee will serve on the task force.
+The Vice President of Administrative Services will convene the first meeting.
+December 2020 The task force develops a process for gathering district-wide feedback on the district's planning and decision-making processes and implements the process.
+And every other year thereafter February 2021 The task force considers the resulting feedback in preparing a Planning and Decision-Making Processes Assessment Report.
+This report may include And every other year thereafter recommended revisions to one or more of the components in the district's model of integrated planning and/or decision-making processes.
 The task force meets jointly with the Planning and Budget Committee and the Institutional Effectiveness Committee to review the Planning and Decision-Making Processes Assessment Report.
-The task force revises the report as warranted by the feedback and forwards the Planning and Decision-Making Processes Assessment Report to the Academic Senate Council and College Council.
-Both the Academic Senate Council and College Council review the Planning and Decision-Making Processes Assessment Report and take action on the recommended revisions to the planning and decision-making processes.
-The Academic Senate Council and College Council submit their recommendations to the Superintendent/President.
-The Superintendent/President reviews the recommendations from the Academic Senate Council and College Council and reaches mutual agreement with the Academic Senate President regarding which changes will be made in the planning processes and/or decision-making processes, if any.
-The Superintendent/President prepares the final Planning and Decision Making Processes Assessment Report for the Board of Trustees listing the resulting changes to the planning and decision-making processes, if any.
+The task force revises the report as warranted by the feedback and forwards the Planning and Decision-Making Processes Assessment Report to the Academic Senate Council and the College Council.
+March 2021 Both the Academic Senate Council and the College Council review the Planning and Decision-Making Processes Assessment Report and act on the recommended revisions to the planning and decision-making processes.
+And every other year thereafter The Academic Senate Council and the College Council submit their recommendations to the Superintendent/President.
+April 2021 The Superintendent/President reviews the recommendations from the Academic Senate Council and the College Council and reaches mutual agreement with the And every other year thereafter Academic Senate President regarding which changes will be made in the planning processes and/or decision-making processes, if any.
+The Superintendent/President prepares the final Planning and Decision-Making Processes Assessment Report for the Board of Trustees listing the resulting changes to the planning and decision-making processes, if any.
 The Superintendent/President also distributes this report district-wide.
+May 2021 The Superintendent/President presented the final Planning and Decision-Making Processes Assessment Report to the Board of Trustees as an informational item.
+And every other year thereafter